A guide to exploring Dursey Island in County Cork. I explain what you can expect on the Dursey Island walk.

 I was so impressed with my visit there that I would recommend anyone travelling to Ireland to dedicate some time exploring the Beara Peninsula.
-From the end of this peninsula, Ireland’s only cable car transports explorers to Dursey Island.
+From the end of this peninsula, Ireland’s only cable car transports explorers looking to enjoy some Dursey Island walks.

 We spent 2 days and 1 night exploring the Beara Peninsula as part of our Ireland road trip.
 Read on to discover what made these 2 days a big highlight of our trip and what you can expect from this tiny secluded island.

 Camping at Garnish Bay